Beaufort County unveils new voting machines

-A new system to make sure your vote counts in the next election and every election in Beaufort County.
+BEAUFORT COUNTY, S.C.
+(WSAV) – A new system is being put into place to make sure your vote counts in the next election — and every election — in Beaufort County.

 When you go to vote, you will still use a touchscreen to cast your ballot just like in the past.